 Middlesex aims to advance Equality, Diversity and Inclusion (EDI) and we have an ambitious action plan underpinning this over the next three years.
-Examples of work undertaken to improve the balance of gender pay during 18/19 included:
+Examples of work undertaken during 2019/20 included:

-Whilst we recognise that some of the gender pay gap is influenced by cultural and societal challenges that rest outside of our University, we are committed to making changes to our working practices to ensure equality for all and will continue to progress this work to ensure the pay gap closes as soon as possible.
+We recognise that the gender pay gap is influenced by cultural and societal challenges that rest outside of our University.
+We are committed to making changes to our policies and working practices to ensure equality for all, and will continue to progress this work to remove the pay gap.

 View metric for current and previous years: